-Failure to pay costs or fulfill practice condition
+Failure to pay fine, costs or administrative penalty or fulfill practice condition

-- 4-56 (1) An applicant or respondent must do the following by the date set by a hearing panel, review board or Committee or extended under Rule 5-12 [Application to vary order]: - (a) pay in full a fine or the amount owing under Rule 5-11 [Costs of hearings]; - (b) fulfill a practice condition as imposed under section 21 [Admission, reinstatement and requalification], 22 [Credentials hearings], 27 [Practice standards], 32 [Financial responsibility], 38 [Discipline hearings] or 47 [Review on the record], as accepted under section 19 [Applications for enrolment, call and admission, or reinstatement], or as varied under these Rules. - (2) If, on December 31, an applicant or respondent is in breach of subrule (1), the Executive Director must not issue to the applicant or respondent a practising certificate or a non-practising or retired membership certificate, and the applicant or respondent is not permitted to engage in the practice of law.
+- 4-56 (1) An applicant or respondent must do the following by the date set by a hearing panel, review board or Committee or extended under Rule 5-12 [Application to vary order]: - (a) pay in full a fine or the amount owing under Rule 5-11 [Costs of hearings]; - (b) fulfill a practice condition as imposed under section 21 [Admission, reinstatement and requalification], 22 [Credentials hearings], 27 [Practice standards], 32 [Financial responsibility], 38 [Discipline hearings] or 47 [Review on the record], as accepted under section 19 [Applications for enrolment, call and admission, or reinstatement], or as varied under these Rules. - (1.1) A lawyer must pay in full an administrative penalty by the date set under Division 6 [Administrative penalty]. - (2) If, on December 31, an applicant or respondent is in breach of subrule (1) or (1.1), the Executive Director must not issue to the applicant or respondent a practising certificate or a non-practising or retired membership certificate, and the applicant or respondent is not permitted to engage in the practice of law.